OwenCochell/mctools/docs/source/install.rst

 -----

 You can install python using your system's package manager.
-Below, we will install python 3.7 and pip using apt, the Debian package manager:
+Below, we will install the default python3 and pip using apt, the Debian package manager:

 .. code-block:: bash

-    $ apt install python3.7 python3-pip
+    $ apt install python3 python3-pip

 It is important to specify that we want the python 3 version of pip, or else it will not work correctly.

 Windows
 -------

-Windows users can download python `here <https://www.python.org/downloads/>`_.
+Windows users can download python from the `python website <https://www.python.org/downloads/>`_.
 The instillation is pretty straightforward, although we recommend adding python to your PATH environment variable, as it makes using python much easier.

 Mac
 ---

-You can find instillation instructions `here <https://docs.python-guide.org/starting/install3/osx/>`_.
+You can find installation instructions `here <https://docs.python-guide.org/starting/install3/osx/>`_.

 Instillation via PIP
 ====================